"From my point of view, unbelievable attitude to jump on the next plane back and put himself out there."

-Hartlepool United interim manager Nicky Featherstone hails Jermaine Francis' "unbelievable attitude" after winger races home from international duty following Simon Grayson's sacking
+This is why Hartlepool United interim manager Nicky Featherstone hailed Jermaine Francis' 'unbelievable attitude' after winger races home

 The 23-year-old had not been due back in the North East until Thursday after featuring in Grenada's wins over the British Virgin Islands and Cuba in the Caribbean but was a surprise inclusion in the squad for Tuesday night's FA Cup replay against Gainsborough Trinity, which Pools lost 3-1, and featured from the bench in the second half.
 Having heard the news of Grayson's departure, Featherstone revealed that the popular winger, who has scored twice in 14 Pools appearances since completing a summer switch from Barnet, raced back to the North East in a bid to help rally his side as they looked to book their place in the first round proper of the FA Cup.
 While his efforts were ultimately in vain, it was nonetheless a remarkable effort from Francis, who arrived back in the UK on Monday and played almost all of the second half on Tuesday night.